 Hello September! or “Wake me up when September ends”

-For those of us living in Pattaya it’s currently what we would describe as ‘Low Season’ truth of the matter is I’m not sure currently it really does matter.
+For those of us living in Pattaya it’s currently what we would describe as ‘low season’.
+Truth of the matter is I’m not sure currently it matters.
 The demographics in this country’s ‘tourism’ have changed so colossally many of us ‘old timers’ are still trying to work it out.

 With that being said the ever-changing scenery of our playful city is set to evolve and grow even more over the coming months with Terminal 21 North Pattaya nearing completion and the huge infrastructural development of East Pattaya, Lake Mabprachan, Na Jomtien and The Eastern Seaboard ongoing.

-All of the above I assume like me you see as positive additions to the landscape of Pattaya, Jomtien and the surrounding areas.
+All of the above I see as positive additions to the landscape of Pattaya, Jomtien and the surrounding areas.

-This positivity is something I defiantly am seeing within the Real Estate industry with currently more condo launches and sales being reported by developers than we have seen in the previous couple of years.
+This positivity is something I am seeing within the real estate industry with more condo launches and sales being reported by developers than we have seen in the previous couple of years.

-Having said this with the EEC Development Plan aiming to propel Thailand as a powerhouse for industrial production and being initially focused in the three eastern provinces of Chonburi, Rayong and Chachoengsao it opens up the area to serious investment which only spills over into the real estate market.
+Having said this, with the EEC Development Plan destined to propel Thailand as a powerhouse for industrial production and being initially focused in the three eastern provinces of Chonburi, Rayong and Chachoengsao it opens up the area to serious investment which is guaranteed to spill over into the real estate market.

-In fact, it has been well reported that property firms over the last year have spent in excess of Bt200 billion launching new projects across the three mentioned provinces with the government alone targeting the areas with an investment budget of over Bt700 billion for development along with over 700 domestic and foreign firms expressing an interest in the EEC.
+In fact, it has been well reported that property firms over the past year have spent in excess of Bt200 billion launching new projects across the three mentioned provinces with the government alone targeting the areas with an investment budget of more than Bt700 billion for development along with 700+ domestic and foreign firms expressing an interest in the EEC.

 The Eastern Seaboard of Thailand is already responsible for more than 20% of Thailand’s GDP.